phlex-ruby/phlex/SECURITY.md

 ## Reporting a Vulnerability

-If you found a possible security vulnerability in Phlex, please email joel+security@drapper.me.
+If you found a possible security vulnerability in Phlex, please email security@phlex.fun.